 - Local anesthesia

-Although anesthesia is one of the most well known medication classes given during surgery, there are other medications that you may not be familiar with that may still be given.
-One class of medications surgeons might use are antibiotics.
+Although anesthesia is one of the most well known medication given during surgery, there are other medications that are used that are involved during the peri-operative period.

 Medications Given After Surgery or Post-Operatively